RavenousAddons/TolBaradWhen/README.md

 ## How does Tol Barad When? work?

-The AddOn works by grabbing Tol Barad information when it's available, storing its next start time (or if it's in progress), and setting up various alerts and prompts to help you collect Honor, Mounts, Pets, and Friends!
+The Addon works by grabbing Tol Barad information when it's available, storing its next start time (or if it's in progress), and setting up various alerts and prompts to help you collect Honor, Mounts, Pets, and Friends!

 ## Usage

 You don’t have to do anything special to get things working.
-By zoning into Tol Barad, the AddOn will collect all the information it needs.
+By zoning into Tol Barad, the Addon will collect all the information it needs.
 You can always check when the next battle is with the following command:

 `/tbw`